Vanuatu company formation services

 Taxation

-• There is no requirement for an International Company to file accounts.
+• There is no requirement for Vanuatu International Companies (VIC) to file accounts, while Exempt Companies must file accounts only if licensed.

 Directors

-An Exempt Company must appoint a company secretary.
-An International Company need not appoint a company secretary, although it is customary to do so to facilitate signing requirements.
+Exempt Companies must appoint a company secretary, while International Companies are not required to do so, although it is customary to facilitate signing requirements.

 Shareholders